 Breast cancer is complex.
 You may want to get a second opinion before your biopsy, or after, when you have the results.

-Most health plans allow you to get a second opinion as long as the second doctor is a member of your health plan.
+Most health plans allow you to get a second opinion if the second doctor is a member of your health plan.

 Learn more about getting a second opinion.